Tornadoes of 2017: April 2–3 (United States)

-April 4–6
+April 4–6 (United States)

-An EF2 tornado struck the town of Goodman, Missouri during a severe weather outbreak that began on April 4, causing major structural damage to an elementary school and multiple other buildings in the town, including homes and a fire station as well.
+An EF2 tornado struck the town of Goodman, Missouri, during a severe weather outbreak that began on April 4, causing major structural damage to an elementary school and multiple other buildings in the town, including homes and a fire station as well.
 Numerous trees were also uprooted or blown down.
-An EF1 also struck a chicken farm near Seligman, Missouri the same day, while another EF1 occurred near Bergman, Arkansas, damaging homes and destroying a garage and a mobile home.
+An EF1 also struck a chicken farm near Seligman, Missouri, the same day, while another EF1 occurred near Bergman, Arkansas, damaging homes and destroying a garage and a mobile home.
 A more significant and widespread outbreak of severe weather was anticipated on April 5, with the Storm Prediction Center initially issuing a moderate risk for severe thunderstorms across parts of the Southern United States.
 At 16:29 UTC, the SPC upgraded the moderate risk to a high risk for parts of Georgia and South Carolina in anticipation of what was expected to be a major tornado outbreak.
 However, a mainly unidirectional wind profile was present in the threat area that day, though explosive CAPE values and very steep lapse rates in combination with locally enhanced helicity due to outflow boundaries left behind by earlier storms were expected to compensate for this.
 Despite these factors, the outbreak of strong and destructive tornadoes that was expected did not occur, aided in part by cold-air damming in northern Georgia, along with large amounts of stratiform rain and shower activity occurring in parts of the state as well as in the Florida Panhandle.
 This blocked adequate moisture and lapse rates from building, and caused stabilization of the atmosphere in some parts of the threat area.